 fmt can be deployed as any other external package PID wrapper.
 To know more about PID methodology simply follow this link.

-PID provides different alternatives to install a pid external package:
+PID provides different alternatives to install a PID wrapper package:

 Automatic install by dependencies declaration

 The external package fmt resulting from the build of its wrapper will be installed automatically if it is a direct or undirect dependency of one of the packages you are developing.
 See how to import.